-In tests of learning, the stimulated puppies were found to be more active, exploratory and in simple problem solving tests they showed less stress- only giving an occasional show of distress when stressed, were more calm and made fewer mistakes.
-This will be a help to you as you work towards acclamating your puppy to his or her new home.
+In tests of learning, the stimulated puppies were found to be more active, exploratory and in simple problem-solving tests they showed less stress- only giving an occasional show of distress when stressed, and they were calmer and made fewer mistakes.
+This will be a help to you as you work towards acclimating your puppy to his or her new home.

 Weaning through 7 weeks